f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

    * - Upstream Name
      - workloads.f5demos.com:9000

 12. Click **Next**.
-We won't configure an Upstream for this example.
+We won't configure a HTTP Upstream for this example.

 13. Click **Next**.
 This will show you a preview of the config generated from the templates.